adham-labeb/marketing-analysis-using-powerBi-SQL-python-/README.md

 | 5 | 91 | 10 | 11/02/2023 | HOMEPAGE | Click | 156 |

   ## 2- Data cleaning using python :
   After cleaning the data using SQL, I observed discrepancies in customer names and their corresponding genders (e.g., 'Emma Anderson' listed as 'Male', or 'Robert Hernandez' as 'Female').
-To address these inconsistencies, I utilized Python, specifically employing the `gender_guesser library`, to correct the gender entries."
+To address these inconsistencies, I utilized Python, specifically employing the `gender_guesser library`, to correct the gender entries and modify the customer + geography merged table."
   #### the python script :
   ```python
 #-- importing the pandas and gender_guesser libraries --